 LITERACY IN OUR SHARED HUMANITY

-Although I am half Korean, a quarter black, and a quarter white, I felt like a racial outcast while growing up in Alabama.
+Because I have a racially mixed ancestry, I felt like a racial outcast while growing up in Alabama.
 I felt alienated from the white, Korean, and black communities.
 However, the pain of feeling like a racial outcast fueled my journey to understand how our shared humanity transcends race, nationality, and religion.
 During an era when humanity has the technological capacity to destroy itself, human survival depends on more people becoming literate in our shared humanity.
 To survive and create a more peaceful future, we must also become literate in the art of living and the art of waging peace.
 Much of my writing focuses on these new forms of literacy, which create a foundation for peace leadership and empower us to solve our personal, national, and global problems.
 Whether we recognize it or not, the truth is that we are a global human family.
 Human survival, peace, justice, the health of our democracy, and the wellbeing of our planet depend on more and more people recognizing this truth.
-The following pictures and captions convey some of the ways my blood family sparked my commitment to wage peace in order to serve our planet and global human family.
+The following pictures and captions convey some of the ways my blood family sparked my commitment to wage peace.

 Picture taken in 1933 in Japan of my Korean grandparents on my mother’s side, along with two children they adopted.
-In this picture, my grandfather (Jae Yung Kim) is 33 years old and my grandmother (Ho Nam Kim) is 19 years old.
+In this picture, my grandfather (Kim Jae Yung) is 33 years old and my grandmother (Kim Ho Nam) is 19 years old.
 When Korea was occupied by Japan, my grandparents arrived in Japan as children as part of a mass migration of Koreans looking for work in Japan.
 Because my grandparents endured the racism that Japanese people felt toward Koreans, both sides of my family have been affected by racism, which motivates me to combat the racist attitudes that conceal our shared humanity.
 My grandparents and mother lived in Japan during World War II, and then moved to Korea where they lived during the Korean War.
 War’s wrath on civilians furthers my commitment to waging peace.
-The art of waging peace is a proactive method that allows us to heal the root causes of our human problems.

 Picture of my grandfather (Paul E. Chappell) taken during the early 1920s.
 Because his parents were absent, he was raised by his grandparents, two former slaves named Wyatt and Francis Chappell who were born in 1835 and 1842 respectively.
 Working for decades as a barber during the pre-civil rights era (he died in 1957), my grandfather struggled so that his descendants could have more opportunities in life, and I feel obligated to repay this debt by working for peace and justice.